sdss/communal-calendar/README.md

 11. Have someone try out the Google Form!
 When they fill it out they should get two emails: one as a receipt of their form submission, and a notification that they now have access to the calendar.

-12. Advertise the link to the Google Form within the SDSS private space (e.g., Wiki, mailing list).
+12. Advertise the link to the Google Form within the SDSS private space (e.g., Wiki, Slack, mailing list).

 # Notes